 User Review( votes)

-VAT Handling: Excellent VAT handling.
-Cash accounting and flat rate scheme are supported and it handles the switch between cash and accruals and the VAT on outstanding invoices entered.
+Sage Business Cloud Accounting supports both cash accounting and the flat rate scheme, and it handles the switch between cash and accruals and the VAT on outstanding invoices entered.
 The VAT return was also nicely laid out and easy to understand.

 What level of bookkeeping knowledge will I need?

-A novice or newbie could use Sage One.
-There are a few bits here and there that would take a bit of getting used to but there is not a great deal on screen that could not be understood by a beginner.
+A novice or newbie could use Sage Accounting, and that seems to be their main focus for onboarding.
+There are a few bits here and there that would take a bit of getting used, particularly for those swapping from other software, to but there is not a great deal on screen that could not be understood by a beginner.

 We really liked how much simpler Sage have made their software to use.
 We also liked the VAT handling, top marks for that.
 Unlimited users are available for the more expensive packages, too.